Automatic Translation: What It Is, and How to Use It Effectively

 In this guide, we will look more closely at the meaning of automatic translation, its core use cases, and how it relates to machine translation.

 What is automatic translation?

-The latest MT technology development stage, neural machine translation, can produce text that is usable in many contexts but still short of impeccable quality—if you have used Google Translate, you might have noticed an improved quality in recent years.
+The latest stage of machine translation development, known as neural machine translation, can generate text that is usable in many contexts but still falls short of impeccable quality.
+If you’ve used Google Translate, you might have noticed an improvement in quality in recent years.

 Automatic translation vs machine translation: What’s the difference?

-Automatic and machine translation means the same: The process of transferring content from source to target language without any human input.
-It’s part of automated translation management.
+Automatic translation and machine translation are the same.
+Both terms stand for the process of transferring content between languages without any human input.

 What are the benefits of automatic translation?

 It might be fair to say that automatic translation approaches the standard of human translation asymptotically.
 Far better than it used to be, under its latest form, neural machine translation, it’s no longer prone to risible errors.
 It can be trained: As you generate more output, your MT engine can learn and improve.